saurabh-herwadkar/system-design-999/README.md

 - The entire program code base plus any library dependencies can be isolated and packaged as a container image
 - Once packaged many container instances can be created from the container image
 - Due to its operational nature, container instances are best buddies with micro services, where the micro service code and any dependencies can be packaged as a container image and deployed in an auto scaling types configuration
+- Containers appeared on the scene at around 2005 and had matured and settled in by 2015
+- Containers  are generally around 200-600 MB in size and since they do only logical OS level isolation they take only seconds to boot - possibly 30 s max

 ### Disaster recovery